thbaylson/Obsidian-Notes/Cosmere/Cosmere/Cosmere.md

 - [[The Threnodite System]]

 ## #Theorycraft
-The [[Cosmere]] has a number of [[Shard]].
+The [[Cosmere]] has a number of [[Shard]]s.
 These Gods must follow certain consequences, which define what they can and cannot do.
 This is a natural phenomenon, just like how "if you drop a rock, then as a consequence it will fall to the ground."
+(Why is this quoted?
+Where did it come from?)